DrMWK/OpenModelica_Furuta/README.md

 #3 FMU of the 3 level actuator model

-#4 OpenModelica Package for step-by-step build-up of the model
+#4 OpenModelica Package for step-by-step build-up of the model (Furuta_Steps.mo)

 Remark: design and dimensions of the pendelum are oriented on the following model including CAD data: